IntersectMBO/plutus/doc/tutorials/contract-testing.rst

 It is possible to gather further statistics about the tests we are generating.
 For example, we might wonder what proportion of ``Guess`` actions are correct guesses.
-We can find out by defining the monitoring_ method in the ContractModel_ class:
+We can find out by defining the :hsobj:`Plutus.Contract.Test.ContractModel.monitoring` method in the :hsobj:`Plutus.Contract.Test.ContractModel.ContractModel` class:

 .. literalinclude:: GameModel.hs
    :start-after: START monitoring type
    :end-before: END monitoring type

-This function is called for every `Action`_ in a test case, and given the ModelState_ before and after the `Action`_.
+This function is called for every :hsobj:`Plutus.Contract.Test.ContractModel.Action` in a test case, and given the :hsobj:`Plutus.Contract.Test.ContractModel.ModelState` before and after the :hsobj:`Plutus.Contract.Test.ContractModel.Action`.
 Its result is a function that is applied to the property being tested, so it can use any of the QuickCheck functions for analysing test case distribution or adding output to counterexamples.

-To create a table showing the proportion of guesses which were right or wrong, we can define monitoring_ as
+To create a table showing the proportion of guesses which were right or wrong, we can define :hsobj:`Plutus.Contract.Test.ContractModel.monitoring` as

 .. literalinclude:: GameModel.hs
    :start-after: START monitoring